counterbeing/.dotfiles/README.md

 - Don't make google chrome ask to save passwords... unless HTTP Basic auth
 - Look into rbenv plugin to avoid rehash
 - Think about installing default gems
+- Generate `.local_config` file if it does not exist

 ### Done
 Mar 25, 2015